Exxon Valdez oil spill: In popular culture

 Several weeks after the spill, Saturday Night Live aired a pointed sketch featuring Kevin Nealon, Phil Hartman, and Victoria Jackson as cleanup workers struggling to scrub the oil off of animals and rocks on a beach in Prince William Sound.

+In the Rocko's Modern Life episode, "Rocko's Happy Sack", Rocko and his dog, Spunky are grocery shopping when the announcer informs everyone of a "spill in the seafood section", represented by a giant oil tanker labeled "Noxxon Valdez".

 In the 1995 film Waterworld, Exxon Valdez is the flagship of the movie's villain, "The Deacon," the leader of a band of scavenging raiders.
 In the ship is a portrait of their patron saint, Joseph Hazelwood.

+On Deadly Ground, directed and starring Steven Seagal, involved environments threatened by oil factories in Alaska; in obvious reference to the Exxon Valdez oil spill.

+Free Willy 2: The Adventure Home, sequel to Free Willy, features an oil spill plot line that echoes the Exxon Valdez spill.

+The book Prince William by Gloria Rand is set on the Exxon Valdez incident, involving a young girl named Denny who assists in the environmental cleanup effort; starting with an oil-covered baby seal whom she saves and befriends.

+In the seventeenth episode of Superman: The Animated Series, "Speed Demons", both Superman and the Flash fight against Weather Wizard when he interrupts their charity race to test his weather machine; demonstrating his power by creating a storm off the coast of Australia which causes an oil tanker to crash and rupturing its hull, releasing an oil spill which begins to contaminate the ocean in a manner similar to the Exxon Valdez incident.
+Thankfully, it is stopped when Superman and the Flash intervene; the former sealing the rupture shut with his heat-ray vision and the latter using his speed to extract the oil from the ocean by its atoms to return it to the ship.

 In the second Forrest Gump novel, Gump and Co. by Winston Groom, Gump commandeers Exxon Valdez and accidentally crashes it.

 Composer Jonathan Larson wrote a song called "Iron Mike" about the oil spill.
 The song is written in the style of a sea shanty.
 It was first professionally recorded by George Salazar for the album The Jonathan Larson Project.

-The 1992 made-for-television film Dead Ahead: The Exxon Valdez Disaster, produced by HBO, dramatized the oil spill disaster.
+The 1992 made-for-television film Dead Ahead: The Exxon Valdez Disaster, produced by HBO, dramatized the oil spill disaster with John Heard and Christopher Lloyd.

-In season 2, episode 8, of Breaking Bad, entitled "Better Call Saul", Walter White tells Jesse Pinkman that Brandon "Badger" Mayhew is going to spill like the Exxon Valdez.
+In season 2, episode 8, of Breaking Bad, entitled "Better Call Saul", Walter White tells Jesse Pinkman that Jesse's friend Badger, who had been caught in a drug deal with their methamphetamine and placed under arrest, is going to spill [information] like the Exxon Valdez.